InsideLoop/InsideLoop/README.md

 ```

 As you can see, InsideLoop is quite different from other linear algebra packages
 such as Eigen.
-We don't use expression templates which allow to write
+We don't use expression templates which would allow to write
-`C += A * B` which is considered useful by beginners.
+`C += A * B` and expect good performance.
 But it allows us to have
 a better control of the memory and the different operations.
 It also allows us
 to have a code that you can understand and hack easily if you need a new feature.
-You are also more likely to understand the errors of the compiler if something
+You are more likely to understand the errors of the compiler if something
 goes wrong.

-InsideLoop also allows to solve system of linear equations.
+You can also solve system of linear equations:

 ```cpp
 // Code to solve the system A.x = y
 const il::int_t n = 1000;
 il::Array2D<double> A(n, n);
 // Fill the matrix